Citizen panel spurns Durkan’s proposal to address Seattle police accountability flaws

 It added: “Any and all efforts to put undue pressure on SPOG to reopen this agreement are inappropriate.
 The members of SPOG have the right to determine, on their own terms, what course of action they want to pursue.”

-The three council members — M. Lorena González, chair of the council’s public-safety committee, Teresa Mosqueda and Lisa Herbold — had called on Durkan, in a July 15 letter, to ask for new talks with SPOG on the collective bargaining agreement, rebuking what they described as a recalcitrant strategy toward addressing police-accountability flaws.
+The three council members — M. Lorena González, chair of the council’s public-safety committee, Teresa Mosqueda and Lisa Herbold — called on Durkan, in a July 15 letter, to ask for new talks with SPOG on the collective-bargaining agreement, rebuking what they described as a recalcitrant strategy toward addressing police-accountability flaws.

 The commission’s 12 to 0 vote to reject Durkan’s proposal, with two abstentions, comes a week before the city is due to submit its response to Robart on Aug.
 15.